SubinSB007/SubinSB007/README.md

 - **Automation Testing Training**: ICT Academy of Kerala, 2024
   - Completed comprehensive training in automation testing methodologies and tools.
+  - Gained hands-on experience with popular automation frameworks and tools.

 Thank you for visiting my portfolio!